Financial Mortgage Advisers | Expert Mortgage Brokers

 Misconception 3: Insurance Is too expensive

 Perceived high costs often dissuade individuals from obtaining insurance.
-It’s essential to emphasise that several factors influence insurance premiums, including age, health, existing medical conditions, lifestyle choices, and more.
-Clients must understand that their individual profile significantly impacts premium rates.
+It’s essential to emphasise that several factors influence insurance premiums, including age, health, medical conditions, lifestyle choices, etc. Clients must understand that their individual profile significantly impacts premium rates.
 This awareness may inspire positive lifestyle changes, such as quitting smoking or adopting a healthier lifestyle.

-Moreover, the cost of insurance is relatively affordable, with policies available for as little as £5 per month.
+Moreover, insurance is relatively affordable, with policies available for as little as £5 per month.
 When clients realise the potential consequences of being underinsured, the value of protection policies becomes more apparent.

 How do I talk to my clients about life insurance?

 Financial mortgage advisers discussing life insurance with their clients can feel discomfort.
 People often avoid conversations about mortality, even though these discussions can ultimately benefit their families.
-Understanding that your client is protecting their most cherished treasure on earth, their family will offer a sense of security.
+Understanding that your client is protecting their most cherished treasure, their family will offer a sense of security.

 This clearly illustrates how our discussion on building client rapport, which we covered in “Client Rapport | Valuable Strategies for Mortgage & Protection Advisers,” will be beneficial.

-In the meantime, when embarking on the journey of introducing protection insurance, financial mortgage advisers must delicately broach the topic of life’s inevitable conclusion and the potential impact on their loved ones without financial security.
+In the meantime, when introducing protection insurance, financial mortgage advisers must delicately broach the topic of life’s inevitable conclusion and the potential impact on their loved ones without financial security.

 The challenging paradox is that even experienced protection financial mortgage advisers must establish trust.
 Your clients should find comfort in the tone of your voice and the language you employ to put them at ease, making it easier for them to pay attention to your advice on a topic they may initially be hesitant to address.